vifreefly/kimuraframework/README.md

 ## Chat Support and Feedback
-Will be updated
+Submit an issue on GitHub and we'll try to address it in a timely manner.

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).